MBA Without GMAT: Top Programs for 2024

 Score: 61.56

 Kellogg's two-year full-time MBA program is GMAT-optional, focusing on diverse leadership, global outlook, and collaboration.
-They value unique qualities, academic readiness, experience, leadership, and interpersonal skills.
-The program offers a comprehensive education, co-curricular activities, and global exposure to prepare students for a dynamic business world.
+They value candidates’ unique qualities, academic readiness, professional experience, and leadership skills.

 The requirements for the Kellog MBA are as follows: